 About 600 bird species are known to be within the boundaries of the park, a total nowhere else in any national park in Uganda.
 With the numerous wildlife and bird species, this is a true medley of wonders.
 A wildlife safari in Uganda’s Queen Elizabeth National Park can be tailored on a long safari or as a short tour just to the park.
 Our popular short Uganda safaris to the park include a 2 days and 3 days wildlife tour, especially in search of the tree-climbing lions in the Ishasha sector.

 Safari in Queen Elizabeth National Park, Uganda

 Dubbed the true African wilderness with its beauty that has mostly gone unnoticed as stated by CNN Travel.
 Kidepo Valley National Park is a perfect wilderness to visit on any Uganda safari.

-The park is about 1,442 sq. km, hosting about 77 mammal species, 475 bird species several reptiles and flora.
-The Dik Dik (smallest antelope), cheetahs, ostriches, Karamoja Apalis are endemic to Kidepo Valley National Park.
+The park is about 1,442 sq. km, hosting about 77 mammal species, 475 bird species several reptiles, and flora.
+The Dik-Dik (smallest antelope), cheetahs, ostriches, and Karamoja Apalis are endemic to Kidepo Valley National Park.

 Furthest from Uganda’s capital-Kampala it requires a full day’s drive to reach this outstanding wilderness park.
 The perfect way of having an amazing experience in the park is by having at least 2 days in the park and our popular 4 days Kidepo wildlife safari is the perfect itinerary.

-Best places to visit in Uganda – Cheap or affordable places to visit in Uganda are those places that are within Kampala or Entebbe and as well places that require short trips to reach.
+The best cheap places to visit in Uganda are those places that are within Kampala or Entebbe and as well as places that require short trips to reach.
 All our Uganda day trips are cheap and yet incredible for tourists with a limited period of time or limited budget that requires a day tour.

 Here are the popular cheap places for tours in Uganda in Kampala and Entebbe;